vexip-ui/vexip-ui/docs/guides/setup/desc.en-US.md

 - Not less components and functions for website development, hoping may improve efficiency
 - Vue3 components of out-of-the-box (may not help if you still using Vue2)
 - Intuitive design, directly to write code, no equivocate
-- entirely using the composition api, the performance and scalability should be good
+- entirely using the composition api, the performance and extensibility should be good

 ## Environment